maastrichtlawtech/awesome-legal-nlp/summaries/ashley2019history.md

   2. **How to represent the legal knowledge?**: Knowledge representation techniques may take many forms (i.e., formal representations of legal rules, representations of generalized case facts, stereotypical fact patterns that strengthen or weaken a side’s claim, or representations of legal document texts as term vectors).
   3. **Which inference methods to implement?**: whether to employ generic methods (such as logical inference with rules) or statistical inference based on frequencies.
 One must also consider how to explain the inferences (e.g., statistical inferences may make accurate predictions but not be able to explain those predictions in terms that legal professionals would recognize).
 Evaluation is a further consideration: it includes how to evaluate both the predictions and the explanations.
-  4. **Wow to acquire the legal knowledge?**: determine how to acquire information with which to populate the knowledge representations for the domain and use case.
+  4. **How to acquire the legal knowledge?**: determine how to acquire information with which to populate the knowledge representations for the domain and use case.
 What technical and domain expertise is needed to create and fill domain representations?

 ### Brief history of AI & Law

-- Predicting case outcomes all began using a nearest neighbor algorithm or inducing rules via decision trees from substantive features of legal cases and outcomes.
-- Today, machine learning text analytic programs using neural networks are predicting outcomes from case texts and automatically identifying predictive features without recourse to traditional legal knowledge representation.
+- 1970s: nearest neighbor algorithm (k-NN).
+- 1980s: rule induction and decision trees.
+- 2014: Katz et al. have developed and evaluated the first supervised machine learning program to predict if a US Supreme Court Justice or the whole will affirm or reverse a lower court’s judgment.
+It employs an extremely randomized forest of decision trees to evaluate a case, input as a set of feature values, and to predict its outcome, based on all previous decisions for that Justice, the Court, and all previous cases.
+Starting in 1816 and carrying through the conclusion of the October 2014 term, their model correctly predicts 70.2% of the Court's decisions.